 When your home incurs damage, the first thing you’ll do is contact your insurance company to make a claim (We recommend you contact a Public Adjuster to help you with the insurance claim process).
 From there on out, you may be in for some unpleasant surprises.
-Most homeowners assume—rightly so—that as long as you pay your homeowner’s insurance premiums on time, your insurance company will make restitution in full, you’ll get your home repaired and all will be right with the world.
-Unfortunately, the reality can be slightly less straightforward.
+Most homeowners assume—rightly so—that as long as you pay your homeowner’s premiums on time, your insurance company will make restitution in full, you’ll get your home repaired and all will be right with the world.
+Unfortunately, reality can be slightly less straightforward.

 1. Unless your Home is Paid Off, Your Mortgage Company Will be Listed As a Payee

 Hold your breath when you open that envelope containing a check from your insurance company.
-Your lender is probably listed as a “loss payee” on the insurance documents, so the check will be made out to both you and the lender.
+Your lender is probably listed as a “loss payee” on the documents, so the check will be made out to both you and the lender.
 The mortgage company needs to make sure that you use the money to fix the asset—your house—and not for any other purpose.
 So you’ll have to sign the check over to them.
 They’ll have the right to hold it in escrow, paying out installments to you as repairs are completed.
 In the meantime, you could be stuck paying for repairs out of pocket until you get reimbursed.

 2. You Should Never Endorse or Deposit a Check Marked as Final